Surviving the Crash after your Crush

 I've been 'lucky in love,' or perhaps just very discerning.
 All

-my significant (lengthy) relationships have been harmonious and
+of my significant, lengthy relationships have been harmonious and

 loving.
 These were the right men at the right time, and we enjoyed